Fulipe/SVCloudUI/README.md

 # SVCloudUI
 ## Overview

-**SVCloudUI** is a webapp built with Express.js that scans a filesystem up from a root directory to their subsequent subdirectories and liststhem.
+**SVCloudUI** is a webapp built with Express.js that scans a filesystem up from a root directory to their subsequent subdirectories and lists them.

 It allows the user to easily list and navigate through directories in the remote filesystem from a root directory, and as well upload and download, and access files anytime.